Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Introduction.

 \textit{Previous work}.
-From our knowledge there exist very few studies on coordinate descent methods when the second term of the composite objective function is nonseparable.
+From our knowledge there exist very few studies on coordinate descent methods when the second term of the composite objective function in \eqref{eq:prob} is nonseparable.
 For example, \cite{Nec:13,NecPat:14,NecTak:20,TseYun:09} considers the composite optimization problem \eqref{eq:prob} with the additional linear constraints $Ax=b$.
 Hence, nonseparability comes from the linear constraints $Ax=b$, as $\psi$ is assumed convex and separable (possibly nonsmooth).
 Under these settings \cite{Nec:13,NecPat:14,NecTak:20,TseYun:09} propose coordinate gradient descent methods where at the current feasible point $x$ one needs to solve a subproblem over a subspace generated by the matrix $U \in \mathbb{R}^{n \times p}$ using a part of the gradient of $f$, $\nabla f(x)$, i.e.:

 where $H_U$ is an appropriate positive definite matrix and then update $x^+ = x + Ud$.
 The matrix $U$ is chosen according to some greedy rule or random.
-For this type of algorithms sublinear rates are derived in the (non)convex case and linear convergence is obtained for stronlgy convex objective.

-For optimization problem \eqref{eq:prob}, with $f$ separable and $\psi$ possibly nonseparable and nonsmooth, \cite{LatThe:21} proposes a coordinate descent type method of the form:
+For this type of algorithms sublinear rates are derived in the (non)convex case and linear convergence is obtained for strongly convex objective.
+Further, for general $\psi$ (possibly nonseparable and nonsmooth) \cite{GriIut:21,HanKon:18,LatThe:21} consider proximal coordinate descent methods of the form:

-where $\text{prox}_{\alpha \psi }$ denotes the full proximal operator of the convex function $\psi$ and then update $x^{+}$ as $x_{i}^{+} = z_{i}$ for all $i \in \mathcal{I} \subseteq [n]$ and keep the rest of the components unchanged.
-Although in this algorithm one needs to compute the full gradient of $f$, $\nabla f(x)$, and the full prox of $\psi$, $\text{prox}_{\alpha \psi }$, the update of the gradient $\nabla f(x)$ can be done efficiently provided that $f$ is separable, i.e. $f(x) =\sum_{i=1}^n f_i(x_i)$.
-Linear convergence results are established when the cost function satisfies the Kurdyka-Lojasiewicz (KL) property without imposing convexity on the smooth function $f$, only $\psi$ needs to be convex.
-In \cite{GriIut:21} a modified variant of the proximal gradient iteration is considered: